GitHubNoskcaj211/EnrollmentBot/README.md

 If you are happy with this, support me [here :)](https://www.buymeacoffee.com/jacksonrusch)

 ## Change Log
+11/02/2023 | Non-Functional Change | There were unnecessary permissions which were causing warning errors upon loading the extension.
+These permissions have been removed.

 10/30/2023 | Functional Change (requires reload) | Vanderbilt changed their URLs for the registration services.
 The bot has now been updated to reflect the new URL prefix.

 ## Example Video!